ECE-BU-Miah/seniorProjectNotebook19-20/README.md

 (Date: 9/20/2019 @ 3:30 PM)
 ---
-Tyler and Christopher presented there presentation
+Tyler and Christopher presented there presentation today.
-Dr. Miah shared with us previous years documentation project we are unable to download, delete, or copy an files only allowed to view
+Dr. Miah shared with us previous years project documentation we are unable to download, delete, or copy an files only allowed to view.
-Things to do before next meeting:
+The Things to do before next meeting:
-Complete project statement in latex on overleaf we need to read areo user manual look into areo lab guide and implement experiment 4 left meeting at 4:32 Pm
+Complete project statement in latex on overleaf, we need to read areo user manual, and
+look into areo lab guide and implement experiment 4. we left the meeting at 4:32 Pm

 [Overleaf v2 tutorial1](https://www.youtube.com/watch?v=rLWT0z6yvrk)

 [Overleaf v2 tutorial2](https://www.youtube.com/watch?v=JwXQb25cpqA)

+(Date: 9/23/2019)
+---
+Tyler and Chris read the user manual for the helecopters to perpare for working on lab 4 tommmrow.

 Next Meeting (9/27/19)